Of Brains, Beards & Burqas

 AR: The best answer would be quite simply that I wrote my memoir, which tells the story of a young Hindu guy growing up in the Heartland only to have to face disability from a massive, life-changing brain bleed just in his twenties.
 I think discussing how the color of one’s skin crashes into the destruction of one’s brain is a story which has rarely been out there, and challenges what we know about the Indian American experience.

-TD: So, the memoir has been published and a movie coming up – what other immediate projects does Ashok have up his sleeve?
+TD: What other immediate projects does Ashok have up his sleeve?

 AR: Proud to say I’ve been invited to appear at the renowned Curtea De Arges Poetry Festival in Romania, and I am so excited to be representing the communities both of Indian Americans and handicapped brain-injury survivors.